June 28, 2012

 By Irina Severin | 07.06.2012

-Putin's three-day visit to China after his demonstrative refusal to participate in the Summit of the developed countries in the United States means that he does have something to discuss with the Chinese leadership.
+Putin's three-day visit to China after his demonstrative refusal to participate in the Summit of the developed countries in the United States says that he does have something to discuss with the Chinese leadership.
+Moreover, this is an opportunity to demonstrate to the West that Putin has an alternative.
+There is no doubt that he feels more comfortable in China, where nobody recalls human rights and democracy, deemed by Putin unnecessary "ideologization" of relations with the West.

-"Creeping Takeover" as prospect of partnership
+"Creeping Takeover" of Russia as prospect of partnership

 Putinization of the West

-The West has noticed the "Putinization" of Hungary and Ukraine as copying of Putin's rule model by the countries' authorities.
-However, the West does not see rapidly gaining strength Putinization of the West itself, where the West is a passive object of Putin's manipulations and modifications.
-The process is persistently ignored by the West because of the peculiarities of the Western political culture.
+The West has noticed the "Putinization of Hungary and Ukraine," the countries’ authorities copying Putin's rule model.
+However, the West does not see the rapidly gaining strength Putinization of the West itself, where the West is a passive object of Putin's transformations.

-"New geopolitical reality"
+"New geopolitical reality" is on

-Bringing into the power loyal political outsiders in the most influential Western countries would lead to the situation when anybody would challenge Putin on human rights or call to democracy in Russia or China.
-In essence, this is the "new geopolitical reality', coming of which the leaders of Russia and China announced after the first day of talks in Beijing.
+Bringing into power loyal political outsiders in the most influential Western countries would lead to a situation when nobody would challenge Putin on human rights or even mention democracy in relations with Russia or China.

-Undermining the West, which could contribute to a real political and economic modernization of Russia and strengthen its sovereignty, Putin, in fact, serves the interests of China, sacrificing Russia and the Russians to the potential dominance of the huge neighbor.
+Undermining the West, which could contribute to a real political and economic modernization of Russia and strengthen its sovereignty, Putin, in fact, serves the interests of China, sacrificing Russia and the Russians to the potential dominance of the giant neighbor.

-A clear result of the Russian-Chinese "leadership" today is the situation in Syria, which offers a preview of its potential for the future.
-Putin's partnership with Beijing, based on the anti-Western ideology, leads to a chaos of a global scale, the first victim of which, ironically, will be Russia itself.
-The Law of the Jungle as a practical expression of the Russian "Sovereignty Ideology," replacing the international order led by the Western democracies, won't protect Russia from a stronger neighbor.
+The Law of the Jungle, as a practical expression of the Russian "Sovereignty Ideology," replacing the international order led by the Western democracies, won't protect Russia from the stronger neighbor.

 June 7, 2012